bornbygoogle/symfony2.8.1-openshift/README.md

-Deploy Symfony 2.7 to OpenShift
+Deploy Symfony 2.8.* to OpenShift
 =======

+Modified by bornbygoole
-Read the tutorial here [Neat Tutorials](http://blog.neattutorials.com/deploy-symfony2-on-openshift/)
+Based on the tutorial here [Neat Tutorials](http://blog.neattutorials.com/deploy-symfony2-on-openshift/)